-It is about 5 miles extra width, in a diameter of nearly 8000 miles.
+In fact, it is about 5 miles extra width, in a diameter of nearly 8000 miles.
 Can you detect a difference of 1 in 1583 by eye?
 We are talking about a difference in shape that takes enormous precision to detect it.
-Which you would have known already if you’d tried to find out, instead of blindly repeating a talking point.
+Which Dubay would have known already if he’d tried to find out, instead of blindly repeating an empty talking point.

 Oblateness is the very slight bulge at the equator.
 The answer is that water is subject to the same forces that the rest of the earth is.
 The equator is very slightly further from the centre than the poles because the Earth’s spin makes it bulge.

 Ever watched pizza dough being spun out into a disk?
 Same principle, with very much less stretching in proportion to size.